jlacar/jlacar.github.io/agile/make-sense-of-points.md

 Let's see how he explains this:

 > I determine these values by starting with Labrador retriever.
 This breed seems medium-size to me, so I give it a five.
 Great Danes seem about twice as tall, so I give them a ten.
-Saint Bernards seem a little less that twice as tall, so I give them a nine.
+Saint Bernards seem a little less than twice as tall, so I give them a nine.
 A dachshund seems about as short as a dog gets, so I give them a one.
 Bulldogs are short, so I gave them a three.
 However, if I had been estimating dog points based on weight, I would have given bulldogs a higher number.

 Ok, so it's a relative size again.
 But stories, they don't have a height.
 How do you eyeball a story's height?
 I still have no clue what size is about.